wellsjo/odesza/README.md

 **Offers**
 - multiple inheritance
+- variables
 - fully expressive inline JavaScript
-- native support for Express framework
+- support for Express
-- not limited to just HTML
 - no magic, 0 dependencies, and just 150 lines of code

 **NOT good for**